Live! (Bob Marley and the Wailers album): Background

 The band's concerts at the Lyceum Theatre, London, on 17 and 18 July 1975, were recorded by Island Records employee Danny Holloway, using the Rolling Stones Mobile Studio.
 The tracks selected were mostly from the 17 July performance, with "Lively Up Yourself" (not played on the 17th) from the 18th.

 "I wasn't prepared for what I saw that night," recalled Sounds photographer Kate Simon (who shot the cover of Marley's 1978 album Kaya).
 "It was like seeing someone who was as good-looking as Steve McQueen, playing with a group that was peerless – as tight as anything you'd ever heard.
 And not only did you hear this magnificent voice, but the message was one of faith, truth and doing the right thing… To see someone who sang about principles, and did it in such a way that made even me dance, that was quite something."

 At the concert on the 17th, Chris Blackwell noted the audience's reaction to "No Woman, No Cry".

 Production was credited to Bob Marley and the Wailers, Steve Smith and Chris Blackwell.

 Release

 The album was released on 5 December 1975 by Island Records as a vinyl LP.
-In 2001 it was released on CD.
-In 2016 a two disc release called the "Live!
-Deluxe Edition", became available in vinyl and CD formats, with recordings of both the 17 July and 18 July performances.
+The first CD version came out in 1987 with a complete extended version of "Lively Up Yourself" (at 7:43) by mistake.
+In 2001 Live! was remastered/re-released on CD with a bonus track: "Kinky Reggae" from the show.
+In 2017 a two-disc release called Live!
+Deluxe Edition, became available in vinyl and CD formats, with full recordings of both the 17 July and 18 July performances (a total of 22 tracks).